DIGIfusion/karhu/README.md

 # KARHU - An ideal peeling-ballooning MHD stability surrogate model

-KARHU is a surrogate model for the ideal peeling-ballooning MHD stability code MISHKA.
+KARHU is a machine learning surrogate model for the ideal peeling-ballooning MHD stability code MISHKA.
+This repository contains the surrogate model and helper functions for reading the necessary files.
+The training data will soon be available on Zenodo.

 See example notebook: [run_inference.ipynb](example/run_inference.ipynb)